Get our free screenwriting email newsletter for the latest industry news, screenwriting inspiration, and exclusive

-The top scripts are read by our incredible industry jury and at least 4 winners will be invited to participate in WeScreenplay’s exclusive Virtual Feature Lab.
-This is a once-in-a-career opportunity to network, get exposure for your writing, and learn from successful feature writers whose work is shaking up the industry!
+This year, 6 writers will be invited to participate in WeScreenplay’s exclusive Virtual Feature Lab.
+This is a once-in-a-career opportunity to network, get exposure for your writing, and learn from successful creatives whose work is shaking up the industry!

 Winners will take meetings with development executives, attend a notes session, and learn how to make the most of a client/rep relationship from managers and agents.
 It’s an exciting, hands-on schedule of events that will help you further your career — all from the comfort of your own home

-Additionally, the winners get access to ongoing mentorship from WeScreenplay including an initial phone call, guidance for drafting query letters, research methods for finding the right representation, prep before big meetings, and strategic planning for next steps in their careers — all based on the writer’s specific goals.
+Additionally, winners receive guidance for drafting query letters, research methods for finding the right representation, and insight for actionable next steps in their careers.